Principles underlying efficient exciton transport unveiled by information-geometric analysis

-Photosynthetic exciton transport networks have inspired much theoretical work investigating the interplay of unitary time evolution and environment-induced decoherence~\cite{QT:OriginalENAQT, QT:MomentumRejuv, QT:UniversalOriginENAQT, QT:QuantumClassicalCrossover, QT:OptimalNoisyQuantumWalks}.
-Several studies have focused on the importance of network geometry via position-dependent dipole couplings: e.g.,~for purely coherent transport, Ref.~\cite{QT:BackbonePair} reports statistical correlations between robust transport and geometries with a `backbone-pair' structure.
-Similarly, Refs.~\cite{QT:OptimalNetworks, QT:EffCohTransport, QT:Centrosymm} compare the effects of coherent transport, phenomenological site-basis pure dephasing, and the geometric network arrangement.
+Photosynthetic exciton transport networks have inspired much theoretical work investigating the interplay between unitary time evolution and environment-induced decoherence~\cite{QT:OriginalENAQT, QT:MomentumRejuv, QT:UniversalOriginENAQT, QT:QuantumClassicalCrossover, QT:OptimalNoisyQuantumWalks, QT:JianshuDiffusiveTimescales}.
+Many previous studies have focused on the relationship between network \textit{geometry} (via position-dependent dipole couplings) and transport efficiency: e.g.,~for purely coherent transport, Ref.~\cite{QT:BackbonePair} reports statistical correlations between robust transport and geometries with a `backbone-pair' structure.
+Similarly, Refs.~\cite{QT:OptimalNetworks, QT:EffCohTransport, QT:Centrosymm} compare the effects of coherent transport, phenomenological site-basis pure dephasing, and network geometry.
 In the above cases the on-site energies were degenerate and assumed to be unimportant.
-By contrast, Ref.~\cite{QT:MomentInertia} investigates statistical correlations between efficient transport and structural motifs for fixed non-degenerate site energies; here, the inclusion of pure dephasing serves to overcome localization~\cite{QT:CoherenceAndLocalization}.
+By contrast, non-degenerate site energies were used for investigating statistical correlations between dynamics and network design~\cite{QT:MomentInertia, ClaridgeFaraday2020}, and studying optimal trapping processes~\cite{QT:JianshuOptTrapping}.
+In these studies, pure dephasing serves to overcome (Anderson) localization effects~\cite{QT:CoherenceAndLocalization}.
 Moving beyond pure dephasing, Ref.~\cite{QT:GeomEffects}, investigates geometrical effects with a more realistic environment model, whereas Refs.~\cite{OQS:ChinVibra, OQS:IrishVibra} incorporate vibronic effects.

-Since the coherent dynamics of a quantum system is governed by the Hamiltonian eigenspectrum, any disorder or structure in the on-site energies will influence key transport properties such as, e.g., the degree of eigenstate localization and eigenstate-sink overlap, and the balance between resonant and incoherent transport.
-This suggests that energy tuning may be as important as geometrical arrangement, and indeed, as we shall argue presently, it constitutes a crucial factor in determining transport performance.
+Finally, Ref.~\cite{QT:BennettVibraRobustness} analyzes transport efficiency and robustness in different vibrational parameter regimes with fixed, non-degenerate on-site energies.